Oiled leatherHiking boots

 Use AQUILA to safely clean your oiled leather as often as needed.
 Aquila dissolves dirt and dust which are naturally attracted and tend to stick to this type of leather (making dark black smudges).
 Simply spray Aquila and wipe.
 It only takes a few seconds and it goes a long way in preserving your leather.

 Moisturizing or Conditioning

-Because these products actually soak in, you do not need to use them often — once every 2 to 4 weeks will usually be enough.
-If overused, the positive attributes of GRASSO can turn into problems (see note 2).
+Because these products really soak in, you do not need to use them often — once every 2 to 4 weeks is usually enough.
+And actually, if overused, (see notes II.) the positive attributes of GRASSO can turn into problems.
 So if you need to condition your leather more often or also if your oilled leather is more on the shiny side, simply alternate between the use of GRASSO and URAD (which contains carnauba wax as well as lanolin).

 - Before & After Oiled leather Hiking boots